bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 On-load tap changers (OLTCs) change the turn ratio of the transformers feeding the distribution systems to keep the voltages on the secondary side as close as possible to a given setpoint.

-Let us consider the following circuit, where the primary side of the transformer is the high voltage network, and the secondary side is the low/medium voltage network.
+Let us consider the following circuit, where the primary side of the transformer is the high voltage network, and the secondary side is the medium voltage network.

 The load on the secondary side is represented by a constant conductance $G$, consuming active power.